lucaAyt/titration_bot/README.md

 # titration_prd
-Creates titration eperiments with manually added paramters that can be merged with data to make useful titration dataframes that are easy to manipulate
+Creates titration experiments with manually added paramters that can be merged with data to make useful titration dataframes that are easy to manipulate